-The 2020-2021 Michael Collyer Memorial Fellowship in Screenwriting is now open!
+The 2020-2021 Michael Collyer Memorial Fellowship in Screenwriting is now closed for the year.

 The Michael Collyer Memorial Fellowship in Screenwriting is awarded to an emerging screenwriter (18-25) who plans to pursue a career in screenwriting.
 The winner receives a $10,000 stipend to write an original screenplay and is mentored during the course of the fellowship (one-year) by a prominent screenwriter.
 It is underwritten by a grant from the King Family Foundation, and hosted by The Black List.